Atari Bigby

 Atari David Bigby (born September 19, 1981) is a former American football safety.
 He was signed by the Miami Dolphins as an undrafted free agent in 2005.
 He played college football at the University of Central Florida.

-Bigby has also been a member of the New York Jets, Green Bay Packers, Seattle Seahawks, and the San Diego Chargers.
+Bigby was also a member of the New York Jets, Green Bay Packers, Seattle Seahawks, and the San Diego Chargers.
 With the Packers, Bigby won Super Bowl XLV against the Pittsburgh Steelers.

-Early years
+Early life

-Bigby attended Miami High School in Miami, Florida where he lettered three years in football and two in track.
+Bigby is named after the American video game console company with the same name.
+He attended Miami High School in Miami, Florida, where he lettered three years in football and two in track.
 He attended high school with safety Marquand Manuel, Houston Texans wide receiver Andre Johnson, Tampa Bay Buccaneers wide receiver Roscoe Parrish, Philadelphia Eagles offensive lineman Jamaal Jackson, and Miami Heat forward Udonis Haslem.
 As a prep player at Miami (Fla.)
 Senior High School, played every position on the field other than lineman.
 His senior year, Bigby recorded 72 tackles, four forced fumbles, and one interception, on defense.
 On offense, he had 500 receiving yards, 315 rushing yards, and nine touchdowns.
 Bigby earned second-team Class 6A all-state honors and also played in the Dade-Broward All-Star Game.